 While a full-blown fiscal sustainability analysis is beyond the scope of this paper, given the extraordinary expansion of primary spending in Argentina in such a short period of time, the question of how this expansion was financed is of great relevance.
-If we only include government revenues that are conventionally included as "above-the-line" items (following the recommendations of the IMF Government Financial Statistics Manual of 2001), the fiscal surpluses (excluding debt servicing) were equal to 3.1 percent and 3.3 percent of GDP in 2003 and 2006, respectively.
-By 2009, this surplus turned into a deficit equal to 1.5 percent of GDP as shown in the lower panel of table 1.
-Because in the official statistics the government revenues include items that should not be treated as above-the-line sources of fiscal revenues (more on this below), the official reported surpluses are larger: 3.3 percent in 2003, 3.8 percent in 2006 and 0.4 percent in 2009.
-Including debt servicing, the Public Sector Borrowing Requirements (PSBR), excluding unorthodox, below-the-line sources of revenue, was equal to -0.7 percent in 2003, -1.1 percent in 2006 and 4.1 percent in 2009 (recall that if preceded by a negative sign it means a surplus).
-Including the unorthodox sources of revenue, PSBR for 2009 was equal to 2.2 percent.
+If one includes only government revenues that are conventionally listed as "above-the-line" items (as per the 2001 IMF Government Financial Statistics Manual33), the fiscal surpluses (excluding debt servicing) were equal to 3.1 percent and 3.3 percent of GDP in 2003 and 2006, respectively.
+By 2009, this surplus turned into a deficit equal to 1.5 percent of GDP as shown in the lower panel of Table 1.
+Because official government revenue statistics include items that should not be treated as above-the-line sources of fiscal revenues , the official reported surpluses are larger: 3.3 percent in 2003, 3.8 percent in 2006 and 0.4 percent in 2009.
+Including debt servicing, the Public Sector Borrowing Requirements (PSBR),34 excluding unorthodox, below-the-line sources of revenue, was equal to -0.7 percent in 2003, -1.1 percent in 2006 and 4.1 percent in 2009 (recall that if preceded by a negative sign it means a surplus).
+Including the unorthodox sources of revenue, PSBR for 2009 was equal to 2.2 percent.35